lmorchard/blog.lmorchard.com/posts/2022-05-05-ivos-act/index.md

 The crowd responded, too: 100,000 voices gone up in a titanic roar of approval and anticipation.
 He roared back.
 Even with the amplification of the venue's sound system, he struggled to match their zeal.
 He laughed and flung his hands out to send the lights across the audience.
 They screamed louder.

 He brought the lights back to himself with arms crossed over his chest.
 He began stomping his right foot, which triggered a pounding drum loop in time with his racing heart.
-His left fist flung to the sky summoned an urgent, droning bass line that resonated in every chest.
+His left fist flung to the sky to summon an urgent, droning bass line that resonated in every chest.
 His right hand swept out, open and upturned, toward the sea of moving bodies to cast out midrange arpeggios over a tense progression of key transitions.

-The energy built upon itself in a reciprocal loop connecting crowd and performer until—Ivo abruptly collapsed to the stage, marionette strings severed.
-The music cut to silence.
-The lights went out.
+The energy built upon itself in a reciprocal loop connecting crowd and performer until—Ivo collapsed to the stage, marionette strings severed.
+The music died with the lights.

 And then, in an instant, Ivo leapt up.
 Sound and radiance returned.
 The eyes beyond the stage beamed back in ecstatic abandon.
 He grinned and they were all in on the joke.